 Application Programming Interfaces (API) are the alternative to web scraping.
 APIs allow some websites to provide you with programmatic access to their data.
 As an example, here are a few companies that expose their data sets (for free!) through APIs:

 This does not mean that APIs do not change.
-If the structure of the data changes or the provider is releasing a new feature then they may change the API data structure for various reasons.
+If the structure of the data changes or the data provider is releasing a new feature then they may change the API data structure.
 Because of this, working with APIs can be a challenge without proper documentation.

 You should check whether the website or the service you are trying to scrape provides an API before building a Python web scraper.
 If an API exists, you should always use it instead of building your own web scraper.